share/sharedb/docs/api/connection.md

 > `options.results` -- [`Doc`]({{ site.baseurl }}{% link api/doc.md %})[]

-> > Prior query results, if available, such as from server rendering
+> > Prior query results, if available, such as from server rendering.
+This should be an array of Doc instances, as obtained from  `connection.get(collection, id)`.
+If the docs' data is already available, invoke [`ingestSnapshot`]({{ site.baseurl }}{% link api/doc.md %}#ingestsnapshot) for each Doc instance beforehand to avoid re-transferring the data from the server.

 > `options.*` -- any